trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/copilots-and-delegates/Approving-Reports.md

 As a Workspace admin, you have the ability to view, edit, and submit your employees' Open reports.

-We recommend beginning this process from the web version of Ieatta because it offers more functionality compared to the mobile app.
+We recommend beginning this process from the web version of Expensify because it offers more functionality compared to the mobile app.
 Here's how to get started:
 Click on the "Reports" tab.
 Select the "All Submitters" and "Open" filters.
 This will display all employee reports on your Workspaces that have not yet been submitted.
 ​
 ## Viewing Employee Reports
-Viewing employee reports can vary depending on whether you're using the web or mobile versions of Ieatta.
+Viewing employee reports can vary depending on whether you're using the web or mobile versions of Expensify.
 We generally recommend using the web version for this purpose, as it offers the following advantages:

 You will only receive reports directly submitted to you when using the mobile app.